mlund2k/Little-Red-Riding-Hood-Part-2/README.md

 "hw5GrandmaHome.cpp".

 **How to run:**
+Copy all files to your current directory, make sure to unzip ```libjson-rpc-cpp.zip``` and put it inside of your directory.
 Have your terminal open
 Open three tabs, all of them on the directory "hw5" enter "make" in one of the tabs